 As an owner of your start-up, it is essential to understand everything about the term sheet to make informed decisions.
 Follow along to guide the terms and clauses in the Term Sheet.

-If you have already pitched to the investors and some investors, have shown interest.
+If you have already pitched to the investors and some investors have shown interest.
 Before proceeding further into concrete negotiations, you must know all about the term sheet and its standard clauses.
 The term sheet determines the growth of your start-up and the deals with your investors.
-Therefore, knowing the basic foundation, terms and clauses in the term sheet is essential.
+Therefore, knowing the basic foundation of term sheet clauses is essential.

 The Importance of the Term Negotiation Sheet